aragon/sdk/modules/client/examples.md

 // [Optional] You can add encoded actions to the proposal.
 These actions are the encoded transactions which will be executed when a transaction passes.
-// In this example, we are updating the plugin settings as an action that you may want upon a proposal approval. const configActionParams: VotingSettings = {
+// In this example, we are updating the plugin settings as an action that you may want upon a proposal approval. const configActionParams: MajorityVotingSettings = {
   minDuration: 60 * 60 * 24 * 2, // seconds
   minParticipation: 0.25, // 25%
   supportThreshold: 0.5, // 50%